 Having interviewed 100s of students for art college there is nothing worse than a student who comes with their portfolio and really has nothing to say about it.
 I have also been that student who had nothing to say about it and gosh I learnt my lesson.
 I also was guilty of point 3 previously, no ideas, I just drew and painted ‘stuff’ we had in the house, did well in my exams but I had no ideas.

-So hopefully this will help you with your application this year.
+In conclusion we hope this will help you with your application this year.
 Any comments would be gratefully received here, what issues have you got or had with your art college application?
 We’d love to help.

-The eBooks that we have suggested above are all available in the eBooks section.
+Finally, the eBooks that we have suggested above are all available in the eBooks section.

 Many of our eBooks are essential to the creation of a successful portfolio.
 Read our eBooks on ‘Creating a sensational art portfolio’ and ‘How to blow them away at interview’ to hear how I did eventually get a place at art college and what I learnt from this.